eclipse-vertx/vert.x/manual.md

 ### Starting a Standalone vert.x server

+In most cases it's simpler to just use `vertx run` to run your application but if you want to deploy multiple isolated application inside the same JVM instance you can use a standalone vert.x server.

 To start a standalone vert.x server you simply type the command:

     vertx start

 The `vertx start` command also takes a few optional parameters, some of which have the same meaning as the corresponding parameter in the `vertx run` command:

-* `-port` This specifies which port the server will listen to for deployments.
+* `-deploy-port` This specifies which port the server will listen to for deployments.
 Default is `25571`.
 You'd want to change this if you had multiple standalone vert.x servers running on the same host.

 * `-cluster` This has the same meaning of the `-cluster` parameter in `vertx run`.